tagperson/tagperson-blender/README.md

 We use [BlenderPy](https://github.com/TylerGubala/blenderpy) to render images under parameterized control.

-The training codes are in another project [tagperson-reid](https://github.com/tagperson/tagperson-reid), which uses PyTorhc to train the models.
+The training codes are in another project [tagperson-reid](https://github.com/tagperson/tagperson-reid), which uses PyTorch to train the models.

 ## 1. Get Started